searchlightdata/New-Mexico-evictions-database/README.md

 ## Data

 This analysis uses the following spreadsheets:
-- [`data/eviction_cases/allCases_2010_anonymized.csv`](data/eviction_cases/allCases_2010_anonymized.csv), [`data/eviction_cases/allCases_2011_anonymized.csv`](data/eviction_cases/allCases_2011_anonymized.csv), etc. which contain all eviction cases from the past ten years.
+- [`data/eviction_cases/allCases_2010_2021_Until_9.1.21_anonymized`](data/eviction_cases/allCases_2010_2021_Until_9.1.21_anonymized.csv), which contain all eviction cases from the past ten years.
 The data was collected from New Mexico's electronic court records website, Secured Odyssey Public Access (SOPA).
 For 51 cases, the courts did not list a plaintiff.
 While these cases were included in overall tallies, they did not factor into charts of top evictors.

 - [`data/walkover_cleaned_names.csv`](data/walkover_cleaned_names.csv) Where appropriate, New Mexico Searchlight also combined several company names for the 50 plaintiffs who filed the most evictions in the past ten years, based on reporting.